Rate-My-Classes-Manoa/Presentation/index.md

 <b>background:</b> I have worked with databases like SQL and MongoDB as well as a few servers.
 I excel at menial tasks.
 If you give me a task list I will try to finish it as fast as possible.

 ### Tony Long
-<b>hopes & dreams:</b> I want to practice building web pages and web applications, such as learning more about api’s
+<b>hopes & dreams:</b> I want to practice building web pages and web applications, such as learning more about api’s.

-<b>backgound:</b> Come from a pretty extensive Html/Css/Javascript background so I can bring my ‘meh’ programming skills to the project
+<b>background:</b> Come from a pretty extensive Html/Css/Javascript background so I can bring my understanding and contribute anyway I can.
+Also I've worked on a few coding projects with others before so if there is one thing I know, its teamwork.

 ### Ujjwal Gautam
 <b>hopes & dreams:</b> I'm looking forward to building a reactive web page from scratch.
 I want to level up my understanding of the client and server-side interactivity.

-<b>backgound:</b> Intermediate level HTML/CSS/Javascript/React/Meteor background.
+<b>background:</b> Intermediate level HTML/CSS/Javascript/React/Meteor background.
 I can bring a little bit of everything to the project.

 ### Mark Young
 <b>hopes & dreams:</b> I’d like to learn about creating software as a team, and how to make a structure for completing a project.

-<b>backgound:</b> I will work until the work is done.
+<b>background:</b> I will work until the work is done.
 So I bring my dedication to the project.

 # Coordination Strategy
 <b>Meeting times:</b> Sunday 12 pm and Thursday 10:30 pm <br>